 If you are like me, leaving your sport to find success elsewhere can be a journey that is both confusing and at times really challenging.
 Questions such as “who am I?”, “what do I do now?”, “why don’t these people understand me?” were a big part of trying to make sense of the transition to a new phase of life beyond sport.

-I’d played lacrosse since I was eleven but from sixteen was fully immersed and ‘lacrosse player’ was the main thing that I allowed to define me.
+I’d played lacrosse since I was 11 but from 16 was fully immersed and ‘lacrosse player’ was the main thing that I allowed to define me.
 I am now a long time retired yet it has taken many years to come to terms with the anxiety and sense of loss I experienced.

 I have been researching athlete transition for the last five years and have had the opportunity to speak to a diverse range of athletes about their own experiences and the challenges they faced.
 The research has been enlightening and deeply cathartic as I recognise that I am not alone.
 The unfortunate reality is that many athletes suffer the same stresses as I had.

 When I read David Rock’s research into the neuroscience of anxiety it helped put some of the pieces of the jigsaw into place giving a great insight into how the challenges of change are deeply wired into our brains and are common to all people, not just athletes.

 Rock’s work suggests five factors that trigger the threat or reward response.
 These form the SCARF model: Status – our relative importance to others; Certainty – the ability to predict the future; Autonomy – our sense of control; Relatedness – the extent to which we fit in with others around us; Fairness – our perception of how rewards are shared.

 Making the decision to retire from sport had a significant impact on each of these factors – during the years I was playing, all elements of SCARF were well catered for:

 Status – success within my sport helped shape my identity.
 I knew who I was within the lacrosse world.
 With success came respect and recognition